Placing the student experience at the heart of the decision-making process

 In the renovated G-wing, our community will be able to access Students’ Division services and resources.
 The current proposal also includes:

-The Project Users’ Group — made up of representatives from the Students Division, the primary service providers in the space, as well as Facilities Management, University Advancement and others — have been revalidating the functional program.
-This group is determining how we can best deliver a student-focused, integrated service delivery model in the old library space.
+The Project Users’ Group — made up of representatives from the Students Division, the primary service providers in the space, as well as Facilities Management, University Advancement and others — revalidated the functional program.
+This group determined how we can best deliver a student-focused, integrated service delivery model in the old library space.
 Identifying key aspects in the student journey — from arrival to exit — kept the focus on the most efficient, innovative, engaging way to serve our students.

-All this information is used to create a schematic design report.
+All this information was used to create a schematic design report.
 This takes the functions of what Mount Royal wants to occur in the old library area and translates it into a physical drawing of the space.
-The report will undergo technical review by Mount Royal for feedback, as well as estimating efforts to assess the project cost.
-The project team will then review the estimates and implement any necessary design revisions from the cost savings list that will be developed in parallel.
+The report underwent technical review by Mount Royal for feedback, as well as estimating efforts to assess the project cost.
+The project team reviewed the estimates and implemented design revisions from the cost savings list that was developed in parallel.

-By November, the report will be updated in response to feedback, and the final version will be submitted to the Government of Alberta.
-Once this report is completed, the next phase can begin: detailed design work
+The report was updated in response to feedback, and the final version submitted to the Government of Alberta in November 2023.
+Once this report was completed, the next phase began: detailed design work.

 Design development phase